Central Russian Upland: Location

 It spans approximately 180,000 miles² (480,000 km2) in central and southern European Russia northeast of Ukraine, extending from the Oka river to the Donets river.
-The upland stretches across number of regions in Ukraine and the European portion of Russian Federation.
-Its north and northwest borders are considered to be Oka River and an imaginary line Kaluga-Ryazan.
+The upland stretches across a number of regions in Ukraine and the European portion of the Russian Federation.
+Its north and northwest borders are considered to be the Oka River and an imaginary line Kaluga-Ryazan.
 To the southeast towards the Donets River, the upland changes into the Donets Lowland.
 To the east its natural border is defined by the Oka–Don Lowland and to the west there is the Dnieper Lowland.
 Most of the upland lies within the borders of Russia, hence its name.

 History

 The Kostroma river and the city of the same name suggest that the area in Central Russia is an important reference point for the original home of the Slavic tribes.
 The river and city bear the same name as the Slavic goddess Kostroma.